ShigekiKishi/Statisticalmodels_vs_Machinelearning/README.md

 # General

-We here deposit R and Python scripts to analyze a pile of crop pest and disease monitoring data by using two statistical and seven machine learning methods.
+We here deposit R and Python scripts to analyze a pile of monitoring datasets that monthly recorded incidences of crop pests and diseases for decades by using two statistical and seven machine learning methods.

-### Statistical methods:
+### Statistical methods (R)
+    1. Bayes model (Stan)
-    Bayes model and multiple linear regression model
+    2. multiple linear regression
-### Machine Learning:
+### Machine Learning (Python)
-    random forest, decision tree, kNN, SVM, neural network, elastic-net regression and ridge regression
+    3. random forest
+    4. decision tree
+    5. kNN
+    6. SVM
+    7. neural network
+    8. elastic-net regression
+    9. ridge regression

 # Dataset

-Monitoring datasets we used are depoosited at the site below.
+Datasets we used are depoosited at the site below.
 URL: XXXXXXXXXXXXXXXXXXXXXXXXXXXXX
 You can freely download all the files.